jsoref/thorium/api/docs/src/admins/deploy/install-redis.md

 repl-diskless-sync-delay 5

 # -----------------------------------------------------------------------------
 # WARNING: RDB diskless load is experimental.
-Since in this setup the replica
+Since in this set up the replica
 # does not immediately store an RDB on disk, it may cause data loss during
 # failovers.
 RDB diskless load + Redis modules not handling I/O reads may also
 # cause Redis to abort in case of I/O errors during the initial synchronization